skynav/ttt/README.md

  * Error if xml:base on ttp:extensions is not absolute.
 (6.1.4)
  * Warn if xml:base on ttp:extensions is specified, is not TT Extension Namespace, and `references-other-extension-namespace` warning is enabled.
 (6.1.4)
  * Error if absolutized extension designation doesn't conform to extension-designation defined in E.1.
 (6.1.5)
- * Error if absolutized extension designation is in TT Extension Namespace but is not a known standard designation.
+ * Error if absolutized extension designation is not a known standard designation.
 (6.1.5)
  * Warn if absolutized extension designation is in Other Extension Namespace and `references-non-standard-extension` warning is enabled.
 (6.1.5)
  * Warn if ttp:profile attribute specifies a non-standard profile designation and `references-non-standard-profile` warning is enabled.
 (6.2.8)
  * Error if style attribute IDREF does not reference a style element.
 (8.2.1)